tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 # }
 ```

-Remember that it (generally
+It's important to note that it (generally
 {{footnote: this is possible with static types, like string literals, but we'll cover those later}}
 ) isn't possible to create a reference and pass it out of a
 function if it wasn't given to you.
-If you're giving it away, but you created it, who
-owns the underlying data?
+This is because a reference must refer
+to something you own.
+Anything you own is dropped at the end of your function.
+Therefore, anything you own can't be referenced; and the only way you can return a reference
+is if you were passed a reference.

 For this reason, if you only have one reference in your parameters, the only reference you
 could return is that one -- so the lifetime of your parameter has to be the same as